STAGE 16 – WHITTLE-LE-WOODS to PRESTON

 Maps of Stage 16 can be found below courtesy of Ordnance Survey maps.
 You can subscribe yourself using this link, https://osmaps.ordnancesurvey.co.uk, which will enable you to import the GPX file which can be downloaded below.

-The above map is of the Original Route and not the current Diversion.
+The Map below is of the Original Route and does NOT incorporate the current Diversions.

 Download file for GPS